zentrope/tools/cmd/sslq/readme.md

 # sslq

-A tiny utility to print out an SSL cert in JSON and PEM formats.
+A tiny utility to print out an SSL cert in JSON and PEM or Java Properties formats.
+The SSL cert can be loaded from a local PEM file, or from an Internet host.

 ## Rationale

-This is an initial (and likely end-of-the-line) utility for pulling down information about SSL certs such that one could monitor them over time, looking for changes.
+This is an initial (and likely end-of-the-line) utility for pulling down information about SSL certs such that one could monitor them, looking for changes over time.

 ## Usage